 Table of Contents

-Target marketing strategy _ 1: Integrated (undifferentiated) Marketing
+The first target marketing strategy: Integrated (undifferentiated) Marketing

 This target marketing strategy is applied when customers do not differ much in terms of characteristics and behavior.
 In this case, the costs to be spent on market segmentation and the use of different methods will outweigh the benefits and profit increase.
 In this situation, the best solution is to consider a strategy for the whole market and imagine the whole market to be integrated without any segmentations.